THE FALL NURSING PROGRAM IS ADMINISTERED AT THE FAIRHOPE CAMPUS, AND THE SPRING NURSING PROGRAM IS ADMINISTERED AT THE BAY MINETTE CAMPUS.

 Nursing non-progression is defined as failure of one or more courses in a semester OR withdrawal (for any reason) from one or more courses in two separate semesters.
 Students withdrawing from one or more courses in the same semester are not considered under this definition to have experienced a nursing non-progression, and should return to repeat the required courses at the first course offering.
 Students returning to repeat a course due to withdrawal will be allowed to register for said course(s) on a space available basis.

-Students who experience non-progression in the nursing program and who desire reinstatement in the program must apply for reinstatement to the program.
+Students who desire reinstatement in the program must apply for reinstatement to the program.
+Reinstatement requests must be received by the nursing department within 48 hours of final grade postings in the semester for which the student either failed, or withdrew, in order to be considered for the following semester.
+All other reinstatement requests must be received prior to the last 3 weeks of any one semester.
 A student must request reinstatement within one year from the term of non-progression to be eligible for reinstatement.
 Students dismissed from the program for disciplinary reasons and/or unsafe client care in the clinical area will not be allowed reinstatement to the nursing program.
 Reinstatement to the program will be allowed one time only.
+Click here to download the Reinstatement Application.

 Reinstatement to the nursing program is based on space availability and is not guaranteed.
 Selection for reinstatement is based on GPA in nursing program required courses.
 Students must adhere to nursing curriculum and program policies and procedures in effect at the time of reinstatement.
 Reinstatement can be denied due to, but not limited to, any of the following circumstances: